 Onlooker play is one of the six different stages of children’s participation in play, as Dr. Mildred Parten Newhall described.
 Onlooker play is characterized by the child being more engrossed in watching others play instead of participating themselves.
-You may encourage your child to play with others, but they refuse to participate and prefer only to watch.
-They have fun observing others play, It is not unusual for parents to worry about their child losing interest in interacting with peers as they do not show interest in joining them for the play.
+You may encourage your child to play with others, but they refuse to participate and prefer only to be an audience and look.
+They prefer being observers of the different games their friends play.
+It is not unusual for parents to worry about their child losing interest in interacting with peers as they do not show interest in joining them for the play.
 Read this post to learn what onlooker play is and how it impacts children’s development as we explain in more depth with the help of some examples.

 Does this scenario seem familiar to you?